Latest posts

 The White Rose Movement: Defying the Nazi Regime with Words

 Resistance doesn’t always come in the form of armed rebellion.
-Sometimes, it takes shape through ideas—printed, whispered, and passed quietly from hand to hand.
+Sometimes, it takes shape through ideas — printed, whispered, and passed quietly from hand to hand.
 In the heart of Nazi Germany, a small group of university students and one professor chose to fight back.
 They carried no weapons and planned no military operations.
-Instead, they challenged
+Instead,

 Georgian Protest Movements